-When you think back to the “original” supermodels like Twiggy, Jean Shrimpton, or even models of the 80s and 90s like Cindy Crawford and Tyra Banks, you’ll recall that they are not tattooed or pierced anywhere more exotic than their ears.
-Flip through any magazine older than ten years and you won’t see much more than a belly button ring or a henna tattoo on a model.
+When you think back to the original supermodels such as Twiggy, Jean Shrimpton, or even models of the '80s and '90s such as Cindy Crawford and Tyra Banks, you’ll recall that they were not tattooed or pierced anywhere more exotic than their ears.
+Flip through any magazine older than 10 years and you won’t see much more than a belly button ring or a henna tattoo on a model.

 It’s true—some of the biggest names in modeling today have several tattoos and piercings, and it hasn’t slowed their careers down at all.
 Rather, these models are unique and more recognizable because of it.
 With that in mind, there are still a few guidelines to help you successfully navigate your modeling career when you have tattoos and piercings.

 If you submit photos to a modeling agency or scouting company, do not attempt to hide your tattoos or piercings.
 If they aren’t visible in the photos you submit, be sure to disclose it with your submission.
-Although most tattoos and piercings are easy to cover up for photos, it is still crucial that modeling professionals are aware of them.
+Although most tattoos and piercings are easy to cover up for photos, it is still crucial that modeling professionals be aware of them.
 If you show up to a photo shoot with a large tattoo on your back that the makeup artist wasn’t aware of (or if there is no makeup artist), it might jeopardize your chances of completing and being paid for the job.